Basic Navigation for Runners Stage 1 & 2

 Basic Navigation for Runners – ‘Part One’

-We first ran this new course in July and the feedback was simply excellent.
+We first ran this new course in two years ago and the feedback was simply excellent.
 We have had equally good feedback for the Autumn follow up.
-New dates for 2018 are due to be announced shortly.
+New dates for 2019 are due to be announced shortly.
 Please contact us for further information.

 This relatively new course is in response to the many requests received from runners who ‘just can’t navigate’.
 The aim is to make these sessions as accessible as possible, and give you the opportunity to kick-start your navigation abilities as an off-road runner.
 It is also very suitable for those fell runners who might sheepishly follow the pack, and fear getting lost!
 This course may even safe your life.

 The first session – ‘Part One’ – could be termed as ‘Navigation for Numpties’, (as someone kindly suggested!) as we’ll really make sure no-one is out of their depth, with a jargon free, fun and stress free session.